Fuel Poverty UK: Where it Hits Hardest & How to Avoid It!

 Privately rented homes make up 26.8% of UK households in fuel poverty.
 Homes that are bought (freehold) make up 7.8% of UK households in fuel poverty.

 If you're a landlord, find out your boiler cover obligations by checking out our dedicated Boiler Cover for Landlords guide.

 The composition of the members in a given household also directly impact the risk of falling into fuel poverty.
 This is particularly true for single parents and homeowners with children.

 Single parents: This category of the current population have consistently seen the highest proportion of homes in fuel poverty at 28%

 Connection to the Gas Grid

-Households which are not connected to the gas grid are around 1.5 times more likely to be fuel poor compared to the national average.
+18.2% of households which are not connected to the gas grid are fuel poor compared to 12.7% who are connected.

 Energy Payment Method

-Households which pay for their gas and electricity by prepayment (i.e. using a prepayment meter) are shown to be more than twice as likely to be fuel poor compared to the national average.
+Households which pay for their gas and electricity by prepayment (i.e. using a prepayment meter) are shown to be the most likely to be fuel poor compared to the national average, at 29%.
 If you have a prepayment meter, you'll need to know how to read it, top it up and request a replacement.

 Direct debit is by far the most common method of payment for both types of energy supply.
 Those who pay by direct debit have a lower risk of falling into fuel poverty, due in part to the lower costs associated with this payment method.
 Find out the other benefits of switching from prepayment to direct debit in our Switching to Direct Debit guide.